kiranqureshi1/Back_End_Restaurant_Booking_System_project/README.md

 Restaurant Booking System:

+the app alows the user to book a table sorting by date and time for a customer and update while avoiding double bookings.It displays list of customers by frequency of visits, their number of bookings and the amount they spent.

 Suggested user: Restaurant manager

 You have been tasked to create a booking system for a brand new restaurant.
 The restaurant needs a way to book and arrange tables for customers who are booking over the phone.
 This system is for the staff to use.